 The features of the portal will play an important role in ensuring the quality of petitions and provide a foundation for streamlining the vacation process.
 The petition-generating feature of the portal will need to be tightly aligned and integrated with AOC's emerging electronic filing requirements and capabilities.
-It is important to note, however that a baseline petition creation feature of the portal will be to produce a printed copy of the petition for mail or hand-delivery to the court of jurisdiction, since not all courts will be using the forthcoming e-filing capabilities currently being developed by the AOC.
+It is important to note, however, that a baseline petition creation feature of the portal will be to produce a printed copy of the petition for mail or hand-delivery to the court of jurisdiction, since not all courts will be using the forthcoming e-filing capabilities currently being developed by the AOC.
 The portal would function to enable petitioners to e-file petitions in the future with courts as they adopt e-filing, but in the interim users will be provided the opportunity to complete their petition for manual filing with the respective courts.

-In order to develop this capability, AOC will need a variety of technology development resources, including website design and development, security requirements and implementation, web-form development, content creation, legal analysis, and user acceptance testing and modifications.
+To develop this capability, AOC will need a variety of technology development resources, including website design and development, security requirements and implementation, web-form development, content creation, legal analysis, and user acceptance testing and modifications.
 The overall level of effort is moderate in scale as this involves numerous features that will not only require development resources, but also include oversight and management responsibilities.
 This may be accomplished using internal AOC resources or contracting with an external consultant and developer.

 Table 3.
-Effort, Outcomes, Anticipated Cost - Recommendation 1
+Effort, outcomes, anticipated cost - Recommendation 1

-Implementation Level of Effort Medium
+Implementation level of effort Medium

-Improved Quality of Petitions High
+Improved quality of petitions High

-Increased Quantity of Petitions Medium
+Increased quantity of petitions Medium

-Improved Accessibility for Petitioners Medium
+Improved accessibility for petitioners Medium

-Review Efficiency Medium
+Review efficiency Medium

-Anticipated Cost \$204,010
+Anticipated cost \$204,010

 Table 4.
-Vacation Portal and Self-Assessment Eligibility Tool - Cost Model Estimate
+Vacation portal and self-assessment eligibility tool - Cost model estimate

-Task Position Rate Hours Total Web Design Application Development (Entry) \$52.19 800 \$41,752 Legal Analysis IT Business Analysis (Journey) \$55.55 350 \$19,443 Security Requirements/ Implementation IT Business Analysis (Journey) \$55.55 400 \$22,220 User Authentication/ Verification Application Development (Senior) \$63.52 375 \$23,820 Interface Analysis/ Requirements Development IT Business Analysis (Journey) \$55.55 800 \$44,440 User Acceptance Testing IT Data Management (Journey) \$58.15 425 \$24,714 Content Management IT Data Management (Journey) \$58.15 475 \$27,621 3,625 \$204,010
+Task Position Rate Hours Total Web design Application Development (Entry) \$52.19 800 \$41,752 Legal analysis IT Business Analysis (Journey) \$55.55 350 \$19,443 Security requirements/ implementation IT Business Analysis (Journey) \$55.55 400 \$22,220 User authentication/verification Application Development (Senior) \$63.52 375 \$23,820 Interface analysis/Requirements development IT Business Analysis (Journey) \$55.55 800 \$44,440 User acceptance testing IT Data Management (Journey) \$58.15 425 \$24,714 Content management IT Data Management (Journey) \$58.15 475 \$27,621 3,625 \$204,010